 You can’t tell very much from the outside of the MEAT Eatery and Taproom.
-When I walked in, I had that feeling; you know the one; the “this place is gonna be great” feeling.
+When I walked in, I had that feeling; you know, the one; the “this place is gonna be great” feeling.
 I walk to the end of the bar and sit down and start surveying my surroundings.

 I made up my mind.
-The Housemade Pork Rinds (Chicharrones), the Nancy Pants (5 oz Burger) w/bacon and a microbrewed cola, and the chorizo sandwich made the team too.
+The housemade Pork Rinds (chicharrones), the Nancy Pants (5 oz Burger) with bacon and a microbrewed cola, plus the chorizo sandwich made the team too.
 The rinds were still popping when they arrived.

 It sounded like a poor man’s July 4th celebration.
-They were crunchy, airy, and not greasy at all (contrary to the story the newspaper below it was telling).
+They were crunchy, airy, and not greasy (contrary to the story the newspaper below it was telling).
 The lime-cilantro aioli dipping sauce was just perfect for it.

 It was riveting from the moment it arrived.
 In color, it reminded me of the gator burger I had once.
 I was sold after the first bite.
 There was that familiar and excellent chorizo flavor in patty form.
 The mustard was the right condiment for it, and the choice of American cheese was also on the money.

 Nancy had to keep the momentum going.
-She came speared with a tiny gherkin pickle up top.
+She came speared with a tiny gherkin pickle on top.
 It was covering the rallying cry of MEAT.
 When both burgers arrived, I had the feeling I should scream out “MEAT” in a Braveheart kinda way, but then the feeling subsided.

-The Duck Fat Fried French Fries were good too but no match for those two burgers.
+The Duck Fat Fried French Fries were good too, but no match for those two burgers.
 Very honorable mention to their housemade Mango Chipotle Ketchup, which is bottle worthy.

 I found it in my heart to order some dessert.
 The Nutella & Banana Bread Pudding was as creamy and delicious as it sounds and looks.
-Save some space for dessert but just a heads up, I think they change daily so the Nutella & Banana Bread Pudding might not always be available.
+Save some space for dessert, but just a heads up, I think they change daily, so the Nutella & Banana Bread Pudding might not always be available.

 After it was all said and done, it had been a while since I left a burger joint and said, “Wow!”.
 But guess what?
 Wow!

-Heads up, most dishes are available on both menus but there are some differences.
+There is now a sister location in Boca Raton.
+Heads up, most dishes are available on both menus, but there are some differences.

 2014 Burger Beast Burgie Awards for Best Chef